fish-shell/fish-shell/doc_src/cmds/bind.rst

     from the current autosuggestion.

 ``history-pager``
-    invoke the searchable pager on history (incremental search).
+    invoke the searchable pager on history (incremental search); or if the history pager is already active, search further backwards in time.

 ``history-search-backward``
     search the history for the previous match